ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Accessible only by the same organization Virtual Data Center.
 Only VMs in this organization Virtual Data Center can connect to and see traffic on the internal organization Virtual Data Center network.

 The isolated organization Virtual Data Center network provides an organization Virtual Data Center with an isolated, private network that multiple VMs and vApps can connect to.
 This network provides no connectivity to VMs outside the organization Virtual Data Center.
-Machines outside of the organization Virtual Data Center have no connectivity to machines in the organization Virtual Data Center.
+VMs that are outside of the organization Virtual Data Center have no connectivity to VMS that are in the organization Virtual Data Center.

 ### Cross-Virtual Data Center
 {: #shared_vcd-ops-guide-cross-vdc}

 This network is part of a stretched network, spanning a datacenter group.
-A datacenter group can comprise between 2 and 4 organization Virtual Data Centers in a single or multisite vCloud Director deployment.
+A datacenter group can comprise 2 - 4 organization Virtual Data Centers in a single or multisite vCloud Director deployment.
 VMs connected to this network are connected to the underlying stretched network.

 ### Creating a network
 {: #shared_vcd-ops-guide-create-network}